 - Once The Villain that threatened to clearcut FernGully: The Last Rainforest has been defeated, both he and his hijacked machine, the Leveler, get shrouded in flora.
 With the help of magic fairies, plants galore sprout around, into and through the Giant Mecha, breaking it with expanding stalks and tendrils.
 The whole conversion takes mere minutes.

 - Though once entirely mechanized, Treasure Planet has become overgrown with bizarre flora that covers its entire surface.
 Only B.E.N.'s home lends any clue that advanced science ever existed there.
 A hatchway in the floor reveals "miles and miles of machinery that run through the entire course of the inside of this planet," all in working condition despite centuries of disuse.

 - The epilogue scene of A Troll in Central Park has Stanley (the titular Troll) doing this to the whole of New York with his Green Thumb powers.
-This is meant to be seen as a good thing.

 - I Am Legend showcases a New York City that is heavily reclaimed by wildlife and flora.

 - Resident Evil: Extinction shows the city of Las Vegas has been reclaimed by the desert after the Zombie Apocalypse picked it clean.